 To operate any commercial activity or business venture within park boundaries, you will be required to obtain a Commercial Management Concession Agreement (CMCA).
-A CMCA is the preferred agreement for a concession operation that is mobile and or not affixed.
-Examples of CMCA’s include, but are not limited to, scuba certifications, food and drink vendors, commercial sales and/or service offerings (i.e. guided tours for fishing, boating, hiking, kayaking, mountain biking, equestrian).
+A CMCA is the preferred agreement for a concession operation that is mobile and/or not affixed.
+Examples of CMCAs include, but are not limited to:

 What you want to consider about being a CMCA concessionaire:

-- A CMCA does not grant exclusive rights to use a specific site or area within a County Park.
-Where you set up, hours of operation, etc. are at the discretion of the park supervisor.
+A CMCA agreement does not grant exclusive rights to use a specific site or area within the County Park(s).
+Where you set up, hours of operation, etc., are at the discretion of the Park Supervisor.

-- In addition to the CMCA agreement with Maricopa County Parks and Recreation, all applicable state and local permits and licenses are required (i.e. tax licenses, permit to sell food, captain’s license, etc.).
-The CMCA agreement is only to operate a commercial business or activity within park boundaries.
+In addition to the CMCA agreement with Maricopa County Parks and Recreation, all applicable state and local permits and licenses are required.
+Click here for requirements.

-- The uniqueness of the proposed concession at the Park(s) to be served
+The uniqueness of the proposed concession at the County Park(s) to be served.